goldpulpy/pysentence-similarity/README.md

 ## Information

-**pysentence-similarity** is a tool designed to identify and find similarities between sentences and a base sentence, expressed as a percentage 📊.
+**PySentence-Similarity** is a tool designed to identify and find similarities between sentences and a base sentence, expressed as a percentage 📊.
 It compares the semantic value of each input sentence to the base sentence, providing a score that reflects how related or similar they are.
 This tool is useful for various natural language processing tasks such as clustering similar texts 📚, paraphrase detection 🔍 and textual consequence measurement 📈.

 The models were converted to ONNX format to optimize and speed up inference.
 Converting models to ONNX enables cross-platform compatibility and optimized hardware acceleration, making it more efficient for large-scale or real-world applications 🚀.